-Coalition Building It is absolutely crucial that the association engage other associations or interested parties in supporting or neutralizing opposition to a bill.
+It is crucial that the association engage other associations or interested parties in supporting or opposing a bill.
 The groups listed in parentheses will have the primary responsibility for the following steps in this process: identification of key players (PPC and ILA staff), contacting these groups (PPC and ILA staff), possibly negotiating with these groups (ILA staff), maintaining communication with coalition (ILA staff), determination of groups to present testimony (PPC, ILA staff, and coalition members), and division of floor responsibilities (ILA staff and staff from coalition members with a presence in Springfield).

-Action Item: Contact and build a broadbased coalition with clearly assigned responsibilities.
+Action: Contact and build a broadbased coalition with clearly assigned responsibilities.